 One of the best things about traveling to Finland is the varying seasons you will face depending on what time of the year you go.
-That also can make it a bit more challenging when it comes to packing.
 This is a Lapland packing list that includes 10 useful things to pack for Rovaniemi.

 I will have a full packing list for what to wear in Lapland coming soon but these 10 items are just going to give a quick overview of some items I think you should consider before traveling to Rovaniemi any time of the year.

 Lapland Packing List: 10 Useful Things to Pack for Rovaniemi

 Lapland is generally cold.
 No surprise there and if you booked a trip there, I assume you’re looking for that winter wonderland (although Lapland in autumn is pretty freaking magnificent!)

 You will find Lapland and its ‘capital’ of sorts in the northern part of Finland.

 The winters are dark and snowy (but the snow gives the illusion that it is light outside).